How to Write an Event Planning Proposal (+Templates)

 Short answer

-What is an event proposal?
+What is an event planning proposal?

 How to write an event proposal to impress decision-makers?